These are the best Showtime original series of all time that you can watch or stream in the comfort of your home.

 The first season of Dexter is based upon the book Darkly Dreaming Dexter (2004) written by Jeff Lindsay.
 While Lindsay wrote additional books for this character, the T.V. show, run by James Manos Jr., does not follow those storylines.

 The series stars Michael C. Hall as Dexter Morgan who works for the Miami Metro PD as a blood-splatter analyst.
-While he is the top expert in his field, he really uses his job as a cover to find and “remove” bad people.
+While he is the top expert in his field, he uses his job as a cover to find and “remove” bad people.
 He eliminates those criminals that the legal system fails to protect the people from such as ruthless killers that get off on technicalities.

 Dexter was an orphan at three years of age and was raised by a cop who taught him policing techniques as he grew up.
 He always had anger issues and his adopted Dad taught him to channel that anger in ways in which he would never get caught.
 That appears to be some great parenting there, but trust me, it works.